elektricM/amd-bc250-docs/docs/hardware/cooling.md

 4. Tighten evenly
 5. Trim excess zip tie length

-**Screw Method (requires drilling):**
-1. Mark screw positions
-2. Drill small holes in heatsink fins
-3. Use M3 or M4 screws with washers
-4. Don't overtighten (aluminum is soft)
+!!!warning "Do Not Screw Into Heatsink"
+    Do not drill holes in the heatsink fins to screw fans directly.
+The aluminum is soft and the fins are thin - this can damage the heatsink and reduce cooling efficiency.
+Use zip ties or a 3D printed shroud instead.

 ### Option 3: Cardboard/Foam Shroud